wangkaidev/easy-debug-view/README.md

 # easy-debug-view
 Simple and fast debug output viewer for Windows.

+It is an super lightweight but faster alternative of [debugview](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) for user mode debug output.

 Administrator role is needed when running the program.

 ## Build